 There are many different types of auction cars for sale all across the world at any moment.
-However, this year is bringing something almost unheard of to the world of car auctions: used electric cars at wholesale prices.
+However, this year is bringing something almost unheard of to the world of car auctions: used electric cars for sale at wholesale prices.
 As leases from the electric car boom of 2013-2014 come due, more and more electric vehicles are hitting the auctions.
 Here’s how to choose the right electric car for you if you’re considering checking out this affordable way to go green.

 The Most Popular Models

-You won’t be seeing every type of electric car hit the auctions this year, but some of the most commonly leased cars included the Kia Soul, the Tesla, the Ford Focus Electric, the Fiat500e, the Chevrolet Spark, and the BMW i3.
+You won’t be seeing every type of electric car hit the auctions this year, but some of the most commonly leased cars included the Kia Soul, the Tesla, the Ford Focus Electric, the Fiat500e, the Chevrolet Spark, and the BMW i3, Nissan.
 A few of these cars offer great resell value, while some really aren’t dropping that much from their brand new price.

 Tesla, for example, has the market on used Teslas nearly cornered, so they can afford to keep prices as high as $30,000 or more for a pre-owned car.
 The Fiat500e is routinely selling at wholesale prices around $4,000, while a used model Blue Books between $10,000 and $12,000.
 Unless you are convinced that you need the bells and whistles of the Tesla, the Fiat may be the better choice for the best value.